 If you’ve browsed a few job ads recently, you may have noticed a jump in positions that allow working remotely.
 It is no coincidence — remote work has been on the rise in recent years, thanks to some of its many benefits.
 And, it’s here to stay.
 According to a Gartner study, 82% of company leaders surveyed plan on allowing remote work some of the time, combined with working from an office.

 However, as popular (or, in recent times, even necessary) as remote work is, it also brings about certain challenges.
 Working in remote environments can sometimes be difficult because of obstacles in communication, collaboration, storage, and many other processes.
-Here are 35 suggestions on which tools to use to facilitate remote work and make it easier for your team to work together and stay productive, no matter where they are.
+Here are 32 best team productivity tools you can use to facilitate remote work and make it easier for your team to work together and stay productive, no matter where they are.

 ⏲️ Time tracking tools

 Ever since the days of punch cards in factories, the habit of time tracking has been around.